-- 1. FEVER: A child has a temperature of 100F taken by mouth or 99F taken under the arm.
-The child should not return until 24 hours of no fever, without the use of fever-reducing medications. - 2.
-DIARRHEA: A child has two loose or watery stools, even if there are no other signs of illness.
+1. Fever: A child has a temperature of 100 F taken by mouth or 99 F taken under the arm.
+The child should not

+- 2. Diarrhea: A child has two loose or watery stools, even if there are no other signs of illness.
 The child should have no loose stools for 24 hours prior to returning to school.
 Exception: A healthcare provider has determined it is not infectious.
 Diarrhea may be caused by antibiotics or new foods a child has eaten.
 Discuss with a parent/guardian to find out if this is the likely cause.
 For students with diarrhea caused by Campylobacter, E. coli, Salmonella or Shigella, please refer to the chart below for exclusions and required clearance criteria. - 3.
-VOMITING: A child that is vomiting.
+Vomiting: A child that is vomiting.
 The child should have no vomiting episodes for 24 hours prior to returning to school.
 Exception: A healthcare provider has determined it is not infectious. - 4.
-RASH: The child develops a rash and has a fever or change in behavior.
+Rash: The child develops a rash and has a fever or a change in behavior.
 Exclude until the rash subsides or until a healthcare provider has determined it is not infectious.
 For students with a diagnosed rash, please refer to the chart below for exclusions and required clearance criteria. - 5.
-CERTAIN COMMINICABLE DISEASES: Children and staff diagnosed with certain communicable diseases may have to be excluded for a certain period of time. - 6.
-INJURY: Whenever an injury is serious enough to need a healthcare provider's attention, a parent should be contacted to take the child home.
+Certain communicable diseases: Children and staff diagnosed with certain communicable diseases may have to be excluded for a certain period of time.
+See the chart below for disease-specific exclusion periods.

-These are general recommendations.
-Please contact your local health department for additional guidance.
+\ These are general recommendations.
+Please consult your local health department for additional guidance.